CPK Insurance

 Commercial Crime Insurance in Montana

 If you run a Montana business with employees handling cash, deposits, accounts payable, or online payments, commercial crime insurance in Montana can help you evaluate losses tied to employee theft, forgery, computer fraud, and funds transfer fraud before a single claim happens.
-That matters in a state with 38,600 businesses, 99.2% of them small businesses, and a market where the Montana Commissioner of Securities and Insurance oversees commercial coverage decisions.
+That matters in a state where small businesses make up 99.2% of all businesses, and where the Montana Commissioner of Securities and Insurance oversees commercial coverage decisions.
 In Helena, Billings, Missoula, Bozeman, and Great Falls, owners often want protection that fits local payroll size, banking workflows, and the amount of money or securities moved between branches, vendors, and remote offices.
 Montana’s 2024 premium index sits at 98, so pricing is close to the national average, but the right policy still depends on your industry, employee count, claims history, and whether you need endorsements for social engineering or client property held in your care.
 If your operation in healthcare, retail, accommodation and food services, agriculture, or construction uses multiple people to approve payments, this is the kind of coverage that helps you compare limits with real exposure instead of guessing.

 What Commercial Crime Insurance Covers